 Prohibited discrimination and harassment is treatment based on a person’s protected characteristic(s) that negatively impacts the person’s employment or educational experience.
 Protected characteristics include race, color, religion, sex, gender identity or expression, sexual orientation, national origin, age (40 and older), disability, genetic information, and status as a protected veteran.

 Reporting Options & Obligations

-The Office of Equity may be able to provide Supportive Measures (including academic and employment accommodations, no contact agreements, etc.) to individuals who have experienced protected class discrimination at USU or who are involved in the grievance process.
+The Office of Equity may be able to provide Supportive Measures (including academic and employment accommodations, no contact agreements, etc.) to individuals who have experienced protected characteristic discrimination at USU or who are involved in the grievance process.

 The Office of Equity grievance process for protected characteristic discrimination and/or harassment formal complaints is an administrative process, which is different than a criminal process.
 It includes alternative resolutions, formal investigations, and university-driven formal investigations.

 Although the Office of Equity may conduct training with someone who is allegedly engaging in discrimination, without a formal complaint resulting in an alternative resolution, formal investigation, or university-driven formal investigation, the office will generally be unable to take action to address discrimination.

 More information about the grievance process is available in interim USU Policy 305.